tvcutsem/lavamoat-demo/README.md

 log contents:  [ 'alice' ]
 ```

 To run through a scenario where bob executes one of the attacks, pass a command-line arg of "1" through "4".
-Fo example, to let bob run attack 1:
+For example, to let bob run attack 1:

 ```
 lavamoat-demo % node setup1.js 1